Mecanik/SanitiserX/README.md

 # SanitiserX
-Zend 2/3 Module that sanitises requests and inputs against XSS, SQL Injection and more
+Zend 2/3 Module that sanitises requests and inputs against XSS (Cross-Site Scripting), CSRF (Cross-Site Request Forgery), RFI (Remote File Inclusion), LFI (Local File Inclusion), SQLi (SQL Injection) and more...

 *Since this module is in active development, these instructions may change.
 Please check regularly for the latest updates, settings, features and implementation.*